 Online renewals are processed immediately after your Payment says “transaction approved”.
 You can verify that your renewal went through by simply going to “Look Up a Licensee” on the Board’s website.
 Enter your last name and first name only and then search.
 Find your name that is underlined and click on it for the details page.
 If the “annual renewal” date has been updated your registration has successfully gone through.

 I am a licensee and I am going out of the country for a year.
 May I renew my license early?

 Yes, but if it is more than 60 days before your next birthday, you must contact the renewal department.

 I failed to renew my license on time.
 Is my license made inactive immediately?

 No. If you have not registered on time, a late fee is added 30 days after your renewal date and a certified letter will be sent to your mailing address on file with the Board.
-You will have an additional 30 days from the date of receipt of this letter (as evidenced by the return receipt) to renew.
+You will have an additional 30 days from the date of receipt of this letter to renew.
 If your renewal has not been completed online within this time period, your license will be placed on inactive status.
-It is unlawful to practice with an inactive license.
+Please note: It is unlawful to practice with an inactive license.

 I just received my medical license and my birthday is next week.
 Do I have to renew my license?

 Yes.
-All active licensees in NC must register their license every year within 30 days of their birthday.
+All active licensees in NC must register their license by their renewal date (which is their birthday).
 This requirement applies even if the license is issued shortly before the birthday.
 The licensee must pay the annual renewal fee yearly even though they have paid the application fee to get the license.